C2E CODES OF CONDUCT (COC) FOR SUPPLIERS

 E. Freedom of Association and the Right to Collective Bargaining

-workers who wish to lawfully and peacefully associate, organize or bargain collectively.
-The decision whether or not to
+Workers are free to join associations of their own choosing.
+Factories shall not interfere with workers who wish to lawfully and peacefully associate, organize or bargain collectively.
+The decision whether or not to do so should be made solely by the workers.

 F. Humane Treatment

 Factories shall treat all workers with respect and dignity.
-Factories shall not
+Factories shall not use corporal punishment or any other form of physical or psychological coercion.

 G. Wages & Benefits

-Workers shall be paid at least the minimum legal wage or a wage that meets local
+- Workers are paid at least the minimum legal wage or the local industry standard, whichever is greater.

-rates for overtime must be higher than the rates for the regular work shift.
+Legal requirements or the local industry standard, whichever is greater.
+Hourly wage rates for overtime must be higher than the rates for the regular work shift.

 H. Working Hours

 Factories shall set working hours in compliance with all applicable laws.
-While it is understood that overtime is often
+While it is understood that overtime is often required in garment production, factories shall carry out operations in ways that limit overtime to a level that ensures humane and productive working conditions.

-Except in extraordinary business circumstances, the maximum allowable working hours in any weeks shall be the lesser
+The factory complies with all applicable laws, regulations and industry standards on working hours.
+Except in extraordinary business circumstances, the maximum allowable working hours in any weeks shall be the lesser of:

 WORKING CONDITIONS